kakwok/BHMacros_II/README.md

 * the name of your MET filtering list

-Run it with the -q option (to close ROOT once the process is finished), the -l option (to get rid of that silly splash), and + option at the end of the name of the macro so it compiles (this makes it go faster.)
+Run it with the -q option (to close ROOT once the process is finished), the -l option (to get rid of that silly splash), and the + option at the end of the name of the macro to run in compiled mode (this makes it go faster.)

 e.g.:
 ```